Bhabagrahirout/Selenium/Sikuli/Sikuli.md

 		b)Region
 			Region elementRegion = new Region(x,y,w,h);
 			elementRegion.above(100).click();
 		 	From imgpath element to upper 100px click

+*		Scroll   (not working)
+		 	sc.wheel(-4, 10);
+		 The first parameter is the amount of mouse scrolling (negative values scroll down, positive values scroll up).
+		 The second parameter indicates how many times to perform the scrolling action.